espalearnpvtltd/EspaBackend/TESTING_DOCUMENTATION.md

 ### What Was Verified
 - Payment status updates to "completed"
-- Transaction ID stored
+- Transaction ID stored and unique constraint enforced
 - Payment date recorded
-- Enrollment created automatically
+- Enrollment created automatically with courseId
 - Enrollment status set to "active"
 - Progress initialized to 0%
 - Unique constraint (one enrollment per user-course) works
+- Course data properly linked to enrollment

 ---